Answerr/shellcode_loader_bypass/README.md

 7. **Stealthy Memory Allocation**
    Allocates memory for shellcode in a stealthy manner, avoiding suspicious patterns that could trigger detection.

+**How to Use**
+Generate your raw shellcode as a .bin file using your preferred method.
+Rename the file to input.bin and run xor.py.
+This will generate an encrypted file named output.bin.
+Rename output.bin to shellcode.bin and place it in the same directory as the executable.
+Execute the payload.

 ---
 ## Shellcode Loader Bypass Images